MercersKitchen/BYOD/README.md

    - Lid Button "Does Nothing" (able to close lid if needed)
    - Remember to change Power setting Back to Balanced Power

+Download Installation and Executable File Checksums Reminders

+For MD5: see Install+WinMD5.pdf
+- Use Program, WinMD5.exe, notes below
+- Use Windows CMD Commands, notes below
+- Use Linux Command, notes below

+For sha-256: notes below with MD5 Program

+For Passwords or Accounts: use LastPass Program or Chrome Extension;
+Also try KeePass

 ### Steps for Single Boot Windows 7 Installation ...
 Additional Details Below
 1. Download ISO Files from Microsoft
 2. Create USB Installation Key